ABC of electronics terms

 On 19990129 Brian G wrote:

-Excuse me, I am very familiar with computers and know a lot about them, but this question has always hacked at my brain:
+Excuse me, I am very familiar with computers and know a lot about them,

 What does the scroll lock key do??!?!?!?!